 After each step is completed, the Financial Aid Office at Thomas Aquinas College will receive an electronic notification.

-- Review the Payment Plan & Promissory Note (PP&PN) you received from Thomas Aquinas College.
-Sign and complete the back of the PP&PN with your parents and return the PP&PN to the Financial Aid Office to accept the dollar amount of the Direct Student Loan(s) reported there.
+- Review the Payment Plan and Promissory Note (PPPN) you received from Thomas Aquinas College.
+Sign and complete the back of the PPPN with your parents and return the PP&PN to the Financial Aid Office to accept the dollar amount of the Direct Loan(s) reported there.

-- If you wish to increase the amount of your Direct Student Loan(s) to finance a portion of your student payment, your parent payment, or to pay for other education-related expenses, contact the Financial Aid Office.
-A revised PP&PN will be sent to you with the increased loan amount.
+- If you wish to increase the amount of your Direct Loan(s) to finance a portion of your student payment, your parent payment, or to pay for other education-related expenses, contact the Financial Aid Office.
+A revised PPPN will be sent to you with the increased loan amount.

-- To protect you, federal regulations require the school to process the total amount of your subsidized Direct Student Loan before processing any unsubsidized Direct Student Loan eligibility
+- To protect you, federal regulations require the school to process the total amount of your Direct Subsidized Loan before processing any unsubsidized amount.

-After all three steps are completed, the Financial Aid Office will be able to process your Federal Direct Student Loan(s).
+After all three steps are completed, the Financial Aid Office will be able to process your federal Direct Loan(s).